-This article is intended for users that is using SQL server full text indexing feature and what to know what are the best practices using full text indexes and how we can troubleshoot any problems with it.
+This article is intended for users that are using SQL server full text indexing feature and want to know what are the best practices using full text indexes and how we can troubleshoot any problems with it.

 What is Full text Index?

 A full-text index is a special type of index that provides index access for full-text queries against character or binary column data.
 If we want database engine to search within content of the document then we must create full text catalog.